OKX Review 2023: Crypto Trading Hub and Web3 Innovation

 As mentioned, OKX has decided to dive into the world of NFTs, metaverses and GameFi, DOT slot auctions, Earn, OKX Pool and more, so there is a lot to unpack here.

 OKX offers multiple ways for users to earn on their crypto with products suited to all skill levels and risk appetites.
-The earn section features products ranging from simple and safe savings accounts to high risk and more advanced dual investment options.
-Let’s take a high-level overview look at each one.
+The earn section features products ranging from simple and safe savings accounts to high-risk and more advanced dual investment options.
+We won't go into detail about all the earn products here as you can find out more in our dedicated OKX Earn article, but here are the products available:

 DOT & Kusama Slot Auctions